js-ferguson/myBlog/README.md

 noFolio uses a MongoDB database provided by [MongoDB Atlas](https://cloud.mongodb.com).
 I will detail configuration for this service, but it is also perfectly reasonable to just install MongoDB on your server, rather than use a cloud solution.
 The same can be said for using Apache2 on your own server rather than deploying to Heroku.

 1. Create an account at [MongoDB Atlas](https://cloud.mongodb.com).
 Create a new cluster, leave the provider set to AWS, select a server location, preferably close to you.
-Select a Cluster tier The M0 Sandbox has been sufficient so far, but you may want to opt for a more generous plan if you are a heavy blogger.
+Select a Cluster tier.
+The M0 Sandbox has been sufficient so far, but you may want to opt for a more generous plan if you are a heavy blogger or you expect a lot of traffic.
 The rest of the options can be left as defaults, if you want to name your cluster, go ahead.
 Click Create Cluster.

 2. Next, in the collections view, click on Create Database.
-Git it a name like noFolio or myBlog and enter a first collection name "users".
+Give it a name like noFolio or myBlog and enter a first collection name "users".
 Click Create.

 3. There a four more collections we need for our application.
 For each of these, click on the + next to your database name to add new collections named; "comment", "posts", "current_project" and "portfolio".